The lacs Jovet loop

 Embed this item to access it offline

-Between woodlands, mountain pastures and a rocky cirque where the large lower lake is nestled, you will discover a cascade of natural environments.
+Between forests, mountain pastures and the rocky cliffs where the large low-lying lake nestles, you'll discover a dazzling array of natural environments.

 The round-leaf Sundew